The Hidden Cost of Misalignment: Why Most APAC Crises Start Internally (Commentary by Farrell Tan)

 This is not about adding bureaucracy.
 It is about removing ambiguity.

-If your board or leadership team is reviewing resilience, governance maturity or cross-market alignment, the conversation should begin before the next issue surfaces.
+If your organisation is reviewing resilience, governance maturity or cross-market alignment, the conversation should begin before the next issue surfaces.

 📩 𝗰𝗵𝗮𝗻𝗴𝗲𝗻𝗼𝘄@𝗼𝗿𝗰𝗵𝗮𝗻.𝗮𝘀𝗶𝗮